-At Eastspring Investments, we have identified ESG themes that are particularly relevant to our responsible investment approach, given our predominant focus on investments in Asia and Emerging Markets, and our global focus in the alternatives space.
+At Eastspring Investments, we have identified Sustainability themes that are particularly relevant to our responsible investment approach, given our predominant focus on investments in Asia and Emerging Markets, and our global focus in the alternatives space.

-The relevance and magnitude of impact of each theme in relation to any holding, indirect or direct, across its investment horizon is assessed as part of an ESG-integrated investment decision making process by investment teams.
+The relevance and magnitude of impact of each theme in relation to any holding, indirect or direct, across its investment horizon is assessed as part of an ESGintegrated investment decision making process by investment teams.
 Please refer to Section 5 for more information.
 Directly-held companies within the investment portfolio that are exposed to these themes may be further engaged by using the following strategies:

 - Active Ownership: We seek to engage with identified companies through our Central Engagement programme and encourage improvement towards industry best-practice standards.
 In parallel with the Central Engagement programme, we would also engage where the theme is identified as material to a company's valuation, business model or credit profile, and where the company is assessed as having inadequate mitigants in managing the associated ESG risk.
 We also utilise other modes of engagements and proxy voting to encourage a company to change its behaviour.
-The Sustainability team will conduct an annual evaluation of these themes and recommend further actions for approval at the Sustainability Committee.
-Please refer to Section 6 for more information. - Exclusions: We consider exclusion as a last resort that may be deployed when engagement has failed or where we believe unaddressed material financial risks are best mitigated through exclusions.
+Please refer to Section 6 for more information. - Exclusions: We consider exclusion as a last resort that may be implemented when engagement has failed or where we believe unaddressed material financial risks are best mitigated through exclusions.
 Companies are considered for exclusions in accordance with Section 7 and a list of excluded companies can be found in Appendix B1.